PeaceWiseHelp mediation

 PeaceWise is committed to dealing with both the material AND relational issues involved in a conflict.

-• Our strong preference is for two mediators rather than one:
+• our strong preference is for two PeaceWiseHelp mediators rather than one

-• We typically meet privately with parties twice before the mediation occurs, to help prepare them for the mediation.
-These meetings make a SIGNIFICANT difference to the likelihood of a positive mediation outcome
+• we typically meet privately with parties twice before the actual PeaceWiseHelp mediation meeting occurs, to help prepare parties to meet.
+These meetings make a SIGNIFICANT difference to the likelihood of a positive PeaceWiseHelp mediation outcome;

 case administration$80/hour